mumuki/mulang/README.md

 (Rule Identifier [Pattern] [Expression])
 ```

-#### Semantics

-Logic programming declaration of a fact, composed by the rue name, rule arguments, and rule body

 #### Example

 ### `Fact`

+> Logic programming declaration of a fact , composed by the fact name and fact arguments

 #### Syntax